Noble gas compound: History and background

-When the family of noble gases was first identified at the end of the nineteenth century, none of them were observed to form any compounds and so it was initially believed that they were all inert gases (as they were then known) which could not form compounds.
+When the family of noble gases was first identified at the end of the nineteenth century, none of them were observed to form any compounds and so it was initially believed that they were all inert gases (as they were then called) which could not form compounds.
 With the development of atomic theory in the early twentieth century, their inertness was ascribed to a full valence shell of electrons which render them very chemically stable and nonreactive.
 All noble gases have full s and p outer electron shells (except helium, which has no p sublevel), and so do not form chemical compounds easily.
-Their high ionization energy and almost zero electron affinity explain their non-reactivity.
+Their high ionization energy and negative electron affinity explain their non-reactivity.

+Immediately after the discovery of noble gases, chemists attempted to produce their compounds.
+The early attempts were failures.
+Moissan tried to react helium and fluorine at room temperature with electric spark.
+Berthelot announced a compound of helium with benzene and carbon disulfide using electric discharge.
+Boomer announced WHe2 formed under intense electric discharge from a tungsten filament in low-pressure helium.
+Morrison thought that helium, if irradiated so that one electron is pushed to a higher orbit, would behave similar to hydrogen.
+Consequently, he predicted that radioactive elements might form helides, and claimed to succeed in forming a compound of helium with lead-214, and a compound of helium with bismuth-214.
+See for an extensive listing of failed attempts before Bartlett's 1962 success.
+See Helium_compounds#Discredited_or_unlikely_observations for a list of false discoveries of helium compounds.